 Don’t have your purse in your back pocket

 Easy to understand, especially on buses or once you are familiar with the trick above.
+The easiest and safest type of bag for Rome, in my experience, is a crossbody bag.
+You can find a selection of my favorite crossbody bags for travel here.

 Don’t flash gold or cash